Worldwide Tax News

 Argentina Increase Maximum Basis Cap for Social Security Contributions

 Argentina has increased the maximum basis cap for social security contributions from a monthly salary of ARS 63,995.73 to ARS 72,289.62 effective 1 March 2016.
-The employer social security contribution ranges from 23% and 27% of gross salary (subject to the cap) depending on the size and type of the company.
+The employer social security contribution is generally 23% of gross salary or 27% if engaged in service activities, while the employee contribution is generally fixed at 17% of gross salary, subject to the maximum basis cap.

 Belgium Publishes 2018 Investment Allowance Rates